sdespotis/sdespotis/README.md

 <br />

 Hi, I'm Spyros Despotis 🙌.
-I am currently finishing a Master's degree in Business Analytics and have practical experience in the e-commerce sector.
+I am currently finishing a Master's degree in Analytics and have practical experience in the e-commerce sector.
 This unique combination has given me a strong understanding of data analysis and business strategy, allowing me to provide data-driven solutions that drive growth and improve operations in the e-commerce industry.
 The benefits of this include the ability to analyze data, identify trends and patterns.

 - ⚡⚡ Check out all my recent work in Business Analytics [Master-Projects](https://github.com/sdespotis/Master-Projects)